 The Health Benefits Of Strawberries For Lovebirds: From helping reduce stress, to potassium which helps strengthen bones!
 Strawberries have some amazing benefits that just can’t be ignored!
 For something that you and your bird can share as a snack.
 Strawberries are defiantly one to add to the meal plan!

 How Much Strawberry Should A Lovebird Eat?: Although strawberries are great for Lovebirds, you should remember moderation!
 One strawberry a week is ideal for your bird.
-Anything more than one a week and the benefits are wasted and you’re just using up too much valuable stomach space!
+Anything more than once a week and the benefits are wasted and you’re just using up too much valuable stomach space!

 Can Lovebirds Eat Too Much Strawberry: Although Lovebirds can eat strawberries, they contain something called “fructose,” which is natural fruit sugar.
 Due to birds not being able to produce the necessary enzyme to break it down quick enough, it leads to an upset tummy (which can get messy)